phoenixvasu/Talkstra-chat-app/README.md

 - **Q: Messages or reactions not updating in real-time?**
   - A: Ensure both backend and frontend are running, and sockets are connected.
 Restart the backend after any socket-related code changes.
 - **Q: Seeing 404 errors or "Message not found" toasts?**
-  - A: The app now suppresses 404 toasts and removes only truly stale messages from state.
+  - A: The app now suppresses 404 toasts and never removes messages from state on reaction errors.
 If you see persistent issues, clear your local state and refresh.
 - **Q: Optimistic UI not syncing with backend?**
   - A: Check your API and socket logs.
 The app uses robust syncing, but network issues may cause temporary mismatches.
 - **Q: How to add analytics or logging?**